vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

+- handle mic permission not given, error

 bug: entities list
-   - loads initial entity data from window.serializedSpace.entities, which isn't updated
+   - loads initial entity data from window.serializedSpace.entities, which isn't updated (when you close and reopen menu, entities should be the full list, not the original)

-- remove template and plugin models/migrations
+the svelte side needs access to edit settings (we lost this functionality when we removed the iframe)

+- edit mode should have a tools overlay in inline mode, a collapsable hand menu in immersive-vr
+- add point to pick / select an entity
+- add gizmos so can edit by click and dragging

 - add back teleportation
+- keep track of teleporatable floors
 - track left and right hand controllers
 - move the immersive button from right hand corner into the menu area
-   - keep track of teleporatable floors
 - add pick/up and throwable objects

-- build a UI to manage muting/ and audio/video state
-- also need a way to select the mic and cam and submit it to agora
+Easy way to add image wall
+add some simple behavior
+add some sound
+add a gun
+add a monster

 - render skybox behind everything

 - add video/cam and screen sharing

 - add cylinder type

-- animate changes
+- animate changes so we see things slide into place
-- have edit mode where you can click and move with the pointer
+- have edit mode where you can click and move with the pointer (on hover pull up menu to launch gizmos)

-- batch broadcast message to all connected users
 - mobile movement joystick